karolcymerys/udacity-capstone-project/README.md

 ### Staging tables creation
 In next step staging tables are created.
 In case of this ETL Data Pipeline raw data are not loaded directly to Redshift, but they are stored in S3 Bucket.
 Redshift Spectrum allows to create external tables that will be a reference to files saved in S3 and can be queried by Redshift.
-Redshift Spectrum supports CSV and JSON formats.
+Redshift Spectrum supports both formats, CSV and JSON.

 ### Data Quality Check
 Once staging tables are created, data quality check is done.
 There are executed two queries: